rackerlabs/technical-blog/_posts/2015-10-26-trinity-article-I.md

 ## IV - Demonstration

-Rather than launch right into the details of how to set this up in your own environment, I decided to move that stuff to Appendices that follow and dive straight into the demonstration.
-In order to replicate the demonstration, the reader will need to have successfully installed & configured the dependencies as per Appendix A, and setup a local environment as per Appendix B.
+Rather than launch right into the details of how to set this up in your own environment, I decided to move that stuff to the Appendices at the end of this article and to dive straight into the demonstration.
+In order to replicate the demonstration, you need to first successfully install & configure the dependencies as described in Appendix A, and setup a local environment as per Appendix B.

 ### Setting the scene